 There is nothing forcing the benign acceptance of serious injury.
 A family suffering financially and otherwise from the severe newborn impact of an SSRI antidepressant has the same options that victims in Zoloft class action lawsuits and similar litigation have exercised: They can hire an attorney and fight for justice, holding the manufacturer accountable for the damages it could have mitigated, if not precluded.

-The experienced pharmaceutical injury attorneys at Reich & Binstock represent such victims in pending litigation and offer free consultations to others who may be entitled to compensation.
+The experienced drug injury attorneys at Reich & Binstock represent such victims in pending litigation and offer free consultations to others who may be entitled to compensation.
 It takes so little time to get the process started – and at no charge.
-The law firm may be reached either toll-free at 1-866-LAW-2400 or online at www.reichandbinstock.com by using the simple electronic case evaluation request form.
+The law firm may be reached either at 713-622-7271 or online by using the simple electronic case evaluation request form.